 Coding is basically a step-by-step guide for computer to accomplish a task, one practice for young children to understand coding, is to play Instructed Map Route.
 Mark on the floor the starting and ending points, and set a couple obstacles on the route.
 Have a child close eyes and follow the instructions from another one.
 The instructions are like these: step forward 3 steps, turn left and walk 2 steps, turn right and walk 6 steps, … When playing, remember to point out that the number of steps should be adjusted for the size of the steps.
-For older kids, you can move this activity onto paper, with a maze and instructions on going through the maze.
+For early elementary school age kids, you can try this Hot Dog Coding Game (the download link is at the end of the article) that move the bread to the hot dog with provided coding blocks, while avoiding tables and chairs.
+For older kids, you can try this maze game, to go through the maze with clear instructions.

 An important element in coding is to find the pattern in the seemingly irregular events.
 For young children, you can do some pattern games.
 For example, you can ask the child to line up a group of blocks that to have 1 green block for every 3 yellow blocks.
 You can find a calendar, then ask kids to color the days that he has math classes with one color, and the days he has English classes with another color, then ask the child to identify the pattern.
 There could be more than one patterns, for example one could be every Monday, Wednesday and Friday he has Math classes.
 Another pattern could be he has math classes 3 times a week.